dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 The first step is to simulate many allele frequency trajectories under the Poisson Random Field model going forward in time with PReFerSim.
 To do that, you can run the following bash script by providing the following parameters:

-`bash CreateManyFrequencyTrajectories.sh PReFerSimParameterFile1 PReFerSimParameterFile2 Identifier AlleleFrequencyDown AlleleFrequencyUp NumberOfHaplotypesWithTheDerivedAllele NumberOfIndependentVariants DemographicScenarioFile ThetaHaplotype RhoHaplotype NumberOfSites`
+`bash CreateManyFrequencyTrajectories.sh PReFerSimParameterFile1 PReFerSimParameterFile2 Identifier NumberOfHaplotypesWithTheDerivedAllele NumberOfIndependentVariants ThetaHaplotype RhoHaplotype NumberOfSites`

 where: